priyank21116/priyank21116/README.md

  <p align ="left">

-- 🔭 I’m currently working on Go-cart
+- 🔭 I’m currently working as a Software Engineer @ Tata Research Development and Design Centre

-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently exploring the possibility of Gen AI and its usability in software development

-- 👨‍💻 All of my projects are available at [portfolio](https://priyankgupta.netlify.app/))
+- 👨‍💻 Brief of my projects is available at [portfolio](https://priyankgupta.netlify.app/))

-- 💬 Ask me about **Developemnt, JavaScript, React, MERN stack, Python**
+- 💬 Ask me about **Development, JavaScript, React, MERN stack, Python, Frontend, Backend, GenAI**

-- 🤔 I’m looking for great opportunity in Software Development Doamin
+- 🤔 I’m passionately looking for a great learning and building opportunity in the Software Development Domain.

-- 📫 How to reach me **2019116@iiitdmj.ac.in / priyankgupta2120@gmail.com**
+- 📫 How to reach me **priyankgupta2120@gmail.com / +91 8085879544**

- <span><h5 align="left">Connect with me on linkedin </h5></span>
+ <span><h5 align="left">Do connect with me on linkedin </h5></span>
 <span >
 <a href="https://linkedin.com/in/priyank21116" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="priyank21116" height="30" width="40" /></a>
 </span>